kalam0x15/movie-browser/README.md

-# movies
+# movie-browser

-This is an react webapp to view the movie details.
+This is an react webapp to view the details of movies released..